jellbrid/jellbrid/README.md

 ### TODO
 - allow older series to have worse quality profiles
-- filter titles with short/common names with their release year (i.e. Haunt)
 - auto remove redundant torrents
 - auto update files to 4k
 - accept webhooks from seerrs to start a DL (instead of? in addition to? polling)